Amateur radio international operation

 Amateur radio international reciprocal operating agreements permit amateur radio operators (hams) from one country to operate a station whilst traveling in another without the need to obtain additional licenses or permits.

 When no agreement exists between countries, amateur radio operators are often required to apply for a reciprocal operating permit or a full amateur radio license and call sign from the host country.
 Some countries may accept a foreign amateur radio licenses as proof of qualification in lieu of examination requirements whereas other host countries may provide unilateral reciprocal operating privileges without the need for additional licensing.

 European Conference of Postal and Telecommunications Administrations

 CEPT License

 Member Nations of the European Conference of Postal and Telecommunications Administrations (CEPT) all share the same amateur radio reciprocal licensing requirements.
-Amateurs are permitted to operate from most European countries without the requirement of obtaining additional licensees or permits.
+Amateurs are permitted to operate from most European countries without the requirement of obtaining additional licenses or permits.

 The following countries outside of Europe also participate in CEPT Recommendation T/R 61-01: